Table of Contents

 - Epileptic seizures

-Laboratory, microbiology and imaging procedures: In laboratory parameters, CRP is mostly increased; CSF examination is not necessary since the findings are too unspecific.
-More important is the examination of abscess material via bacterial cultivation, PCR and the test for fungi and mycobacteria.
+Laboratory, microbiology, and imaging procedures: Among laboratory parameters, CRP is mostly increased.
+CSF examination is not necessary since the findings are too vague.
+It is extremely important to examine the abscess material via bacterial cultivation, PCR, and tests for fungi and mycobacteria.

 |The 3 Pillars of Brain Abscess Therapy|

-If necessary, excision at foreign bodies and division of abscesses
+If necessary, excision of foreign bodies and division of abscesses

 ⇒ Adjustment according to the antibiogram.